jostylr/role-dnd-hybrid/src/data.md

   1-10 being automatic failure, 91-100 being automatic success.
 For auto success, remove opposing subtraction.
 Massive success.
 If SP reaches 0, then all rolls get a -5.
+* Advantage is a +4, disadvantage is a -4.

 ### Combat